hasti2811/ecs-project/README.md

 If `plan` is selected, the pipeline initialises Terraform, runs Checkov with `soft_fail`: true so security issues are reported without failing the pipeline, and then runs `terraform plan` to preview infrastructure changes.

 If `apply` is selected, the same steps run, but Checkov is configured with `soft_fail`: false.
-In this case, any detected issues cause the pipeline to fail and prevent `terraform apply` from executing.
+In this case, any detected issues cause the pipeline to fail and prevent `terraform apply --auto-approve` from executing.

 In the .yaml file I specified some `skip_steps` for specific reasons that can be viewed in the file itself.